p2p-org/economy/posts/2019-04-19-how-to-delegate-cosmos-atoms-with-lunie.md

 ---
 title: "How to delegate Cosmos Atoms using Lunie wallet"
-description: "Lunie (previous name “Voyager”) is an official audited web wallet & UI for interacting with the Cosmos Hub.
+description: "Lunie (previous name “Voyager”) is an official audited web wallet and UI for interacting with the Cosmos Hub.
 The process of sending, staking and redelegating atoms could be done in a simple and secure way."
 date: 2019-04-19
 thumbnail: 'https://live.staticflickr.com/65535/46710170045_afcf0ff075_h.jpg'
 heroImage: 'https://live.staticflickr.com/65535/46710170045_afcf0ff075_h.jpg'